iBridges-for-iRODS/iBridges/docs/source/session.rst

 		with Session(...) as session:
 			# Do stuff with the session

-	The advantage is that at the end data operations, the connections to the server will be automatically closed and not linger, regardless of whether the operations were successful or not.
+	The advantage is that at the end data operations, connections to the server will be automatically closed and not linger, regardless of whether the operations were successful or not.

 	Otherwise, you will have to close the connection manually using: